Hey Coach,

 Every athlete wants to get better at something.
 Soccer players want to outrun the competition, volleyball players want to out-jump the competition, baseball wants to out-throw the competition.
 So, performance training should be designed to get them better.
 When an athlete understands training will help to meet their goals, they stop skipping workouts.

-So, if your son has attended these optional workouts and doesn’t want to go back, there is one of two things happening: he doesn’t see the connection between the training and his goal, or the training program is not helping him meet his goal.
-Either way, the best fix is to discuss the training with your son and the performance trainer.
-See if you can get your son’s desires and his training program to match.
-If you can, he won’t be avoiding the training, he will be pulling you to it.
+So, if your daughter has attended these optional workouts and doesn’t want to go back, there is one of two things happening: she doesn’t see the connection between the training and her goals, or the training program is not helping her meet her goals.
+Either way, the best fix is to discuss the training with your daughter and the performance trainer.
+See if you can get your daughter’s desires and her training program to match.
+If you can, she won’t be avoiding the training, she will be pulling you to it.

 – Coach Grant